SDEPR89/Phonebook/README.md

 JWT_SECRET=your-super-secret-token-32-chars-or-more
 ```

-> **Tip:** If you use Neon or Supabase, copy the connection string from the dashboard.
+> **Tip:** You can generate a secure secret with `openssl rand -base64 32`.
+If you use Neon or Supabase, copy the connection string from the dashboard.

 ### 4. Push the schema to the database